JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiIncludeBlocksSpecs.md

   - Description: The line number of the line that this clipping starts at.
     This value must be greater than 0.
   - Default: `1`
-- `endLineNumber`
+- `EndLineNumber`
   - Type: `int`
   - Description: The line number of the line that this clipping ends at.
     If this value is -1, this clipping extends to the last line.
 If it is not -1, it must be greater than or equal to `StartLineNumber`.
   - Default: `-1`
-- `startDemarcationLineSubstring`
+- `Region`
   - Type: `string`
+  - Description: The name of the region that this clipping contains.
+    This option is a shortcut for setting `StartDemarcationLineSubstring` and `EndDemarcationLineSubstring`.
+    If this value is not null, whitespace or an empty string, it sets `StartDemarcationLineSubstring` to "#region &lt;region&gt;" and
+    `EndDemarcationLineSubstring` to "#endregion".
+  - Default: `null`
+- `StartDemarcationLineSubstring`
+  - Type: `string`
   - Description: A substring that the line immediately preceding this clipping contains.
-    If this value is not null, whitespace or an empty string, it takes precedence over `StartLineNumber`.
+    If this value is not null, whitespace or an empty string, it takes precedence over `StartLineNumber` and `Region`.
   - Default: `null`
-- `endDemarcationLineSubstring`
+- `EndDemarcationLineSubstring`
   - Type: `string`
   - Description: A substring that the line immediately after this clipping contains.
-    If this value is not null, whitespace or an empty string, it takes precedence over `EndLineNumber`.
+    If this value is not null, whitespace or an empty string, it takes precedence over `EndLineNumber` and `Region`.
   - Default: `null`
-- `dedentLength`
+- `DedentLength`
   - Type: `int`
   - Description: The number of leading whitespace characters to remove from each line in this clipping.
     This value must not be negative.
   - Default: `0`
-- `collapseRatio`
+- `CollapseRatio`
   - Type: `float`
   - Description: The proportion of leading whitespace characters (after dedenting) to keep.
     For example, if there are 9 leading whitespace characters after dedenting, and this value is 0.33, the final number of leading whitespace characters will be 3.
     This value must be in the range [0, 1].
   - Default: `1`
-- `beforeContent`
+- `BeforeContent`
   - Type: `string`
   - Description: The content to be prepended to this clipping.
     This value will be processed as markdown if the FlexiIncludeBlock that this clipping belongs to has Markdown as its content type.
   - Default: `null`
-- `afterContent`
+- `AfterContent`
   - Type: `string`
   - Description: The content to be appended to this clipping.
     This value will be processed as markdown if the FlexiIncludeBlock that this clipping belongs to has Markdown as its content type.